Differential Equations

 We also have a Parseval's Identity for Sturm-Liouville problems:

-where the set is determined as
+where the set

-and are the corresponding eigenfunctions of the SL-problem.
+are the corresponding eigenfunctions of the SL-problem.

 The proof is a simple use of the orthogonality of the eigenfunctions.